faucetsdn/faucet/README.rst

 Faucet
 ======

 Faucet is an Openflow controller for a layer 2 switch based on OpenvApour's Valve.
-It handles MAC learning and supports VLANs.
+It handles MAC learning and supports VLANs and ACLs.
 It is developed as an application for the `Ryu Open Flow Controller <http://osrg.github.io/ryu/>`_
 .

 It supports: